-The botanical name of this houseplant along with its cousin, the Christmas Cactus, which has an equally difficult name, these names are enough to give anyone a headache.
+The botanical name of the Easter Cactus houseplant along with its cousin, the Christmas Cactus, which has an equally difficult name, these names are enough to give anyone a headache.
 Don't worry though, where as many houseplants are called by both their scientific and common name, this plant is almost always known as the Whitsun or Easter Cactus.

 Names aside, it has beautiful knock out flowers that typically bloom during March and April.
 When not flowering the plant looks very like the Christmas Cactus and although both types are quite easy to care for and get flowering again the following year, the Easter Cactus is somewhat less popular as a houseplant.